NVIDIA-Omniverse/OpenUSD-Code-Samples/CONTRIBUTING.md

 * We require that all contributors "sign-off" on their commits.
 This certifies that the contribution is your original work, or you have rights to submit it under the same license, or a compatible license.

   * Any contribution which contains commits that are not Signed-Off will not be accepted.
+  * Note that "sign-off" is not the same as a "signed commit".
+"Signed-off-by" is a tag that is included in a commit message, and can be done through `-s` or inserting the text at the bottom of a commit message manually (see below).
+The flag `-S` is for a "signed commit", which is cryptographically identifiable.
+For more information on the differences, see [About commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) and [About commit signoffs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-the-commit-signoff-policy-for-your-repository#about-commit-signoffs)

 * To sign off on a commit you simply use the `--signoff` (or `-s`) option when committing your changes:
   ```bash